Invesco Global Equity Income Trust Plc - Transaction in Own Shares

 HEADLINE: Purchase of Own Securities

-The Company announces that, on 15 August 2024 it repurchased 10,000 Global Equity Income Shares of 1p each at 288.00p per share, to be held as Treasury shares.
+The Company announces that, on 16 August 2024 it repurchased 10,000 Global Equity Income Shares of 1p each at 286.255p per share, to be held as Treasury shares.

 Invesco Asset Management Limited